aadhitad/feller-probability-notes/README.md

-# Comprehensive Notes on William Feller's Probability Theory
+# A Basic Understanding of Probability through William Feller's Probability Theory

 This repository contains my self-study notes based on *An Introduction to Probability Theory and Its Applications* (Volume 1) by William Feller.